Photo © Tom Kirsch, opacity.us

 - Also Known As:Buffalo State Asylum for the Insane, H.H.
 Richardson Complex, Buffalo State Lunatic Asylum, Buffalo Psychiatric Center, Richardson Olmsted Complex

 - Location Genre:Psychiatric Hospital, Kirkbride Plan

 - Last Known Status:Preserved

-Buffalo State Hospital's history thereon is sadly much like the others... a surge of patients in the first half of the 20th century crippled Dr. Thomas Kirkbride's vision of peaceful, sanitary living conditions for the mentally ill.
-Patients slept in the halls or outside as the occupancy exceeded the building's design by the thousands.
-The brick wards on the east side of the complex were demolished in 1960's, paving the way for a new (and ugly) building that is part of the active campus.
-The Kirkbride building was vacated of all patients in 1974, and one year later the institute became known as Buffalo Psychiatric Center, which is still active to this day.
+Buffalo State Hospital's history thereon is sadly much like other state-funded hospitals in America; a surge of patients in the first half of the 20th century crippled Dr. Thomas Kirkbride's vision of peaceful, sanitary living conditions for the mentally ill.
+Patients slept in the halls or even outside, as the occupancy exceeded the building's design by the thousands.
+The city's expanding boundaries also swallowed up the hospital - in 1927, the hospital grounds were reduced by half to accommodate Buffalo State College on the north side, replacing much of the open space and farmland.
+In the 1930s, parts of the south lawn were paved over for parking spaces.

 In the late 1960s, modern buildings were constructed nearby to provide better patient care, but unfortunately the last three wards on the eastern side of the Kirkbride building were demolished to make way for the new structures despite long-term preservation campaigns.
 In 1974, the hospital was re-named Buffalo Psychiatric Center, and during this year all patients were moved out of the outdated Kirkbride building.
 Maintenance was not performed, and the structure fell into disrepair, however the administration area was used for storage and suffered less damage than the wards.